 Throughout the morning, we escaped heavy oncoming storms, followed dolphins through the flats, and explored mud and oyster flats where we caught (and released) enough redfish to make our arms sore for the next few days.

 Any pains of getting up at 5:15am quickly left people's minds as we begun to reel in fish, after fish, and watch the Lowcountry marsh come to life with all sorts of wildlife: crabs, herons, egrets, minks and on.
-(Yes we saw a mink, yes it looked extremely hungover and motley, and no we didn't want to take it home).

 While on the boats, co-founder, Tanner Sutton, upped the ante a little bit, by creating a contest to see which boat could catch the most amount of fish, the biggest fish, and of course take the funniest photo.